Bug #216

 I get this warning if I run your test: "WARNING: No alert emited for log entry" (for all LOG: entries).
 But I'm sure that this ruleset generates alerts, because I tested it in "normal" mode and it worked for each LOG: entry.
 So, what can be wrong?

-#12 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#12 Updated by Yoann VANDOORSELAERE over 15 years ago

 Replying to [comment:13 dkopecek@